JoshuaMart/www.jomar.fr/content/posts/tuto/installing-rengine-with-nginx-and-SSL-autorenew.md

 ![Rengine panel](/images/2020/tuto/rengine_panel.png)

 I propose here to show you quickly how to install it and access it in HTTPS.
+Since the latest versions of Rengine, it also includes a Nginx container (with certificate generation) unfortunately this did not suit me, so I adapted the configuration to fit my current architecture.

+In addition to removing the `docker-compose.setup.yml` file I made changes in the `Makefile` and `docker-compose.yml` file which you can find [here](https://gist.github.com/JoshuaMart/2e6a62c726868513de722f7b3cd1d6d4).

-To do this, I created a small script that will install the different dependencies (Nginx, Docker, Certbot) and configure Nginx.
+Next, I created a small script that will install the different dependencies (Nginx, Docker, Certbot) and configure Nginx.

 Prerequisites are to have a domain pointing to your server.
 Concerning this one, I recommend you to take a VPS with at least 2Gb of RAM because I had difficulties to install Rengine on a machine with 1Gb especially with the installation of some tools or without going into details, Go consumes too much memory to install them.